Contact Us for support on (800) 668 1238

 Step 10:

 Clean the snow blower.
 Clean debris from around the engine and muffler.
-Apply a light film of oil on any areas that are susceptible to rust.
+You should apply a light coating of oil to areas susceptible to rust to protect your snow blower during storage.
 Wipe away any dried salt that may have accumulated to help prevent your unit from rusting over the winter.

 Step 11:

 Prepare the fuel tank.
-Finally, fill your engine's fuel tank with fresh gasoline and add a fuel stabilizer.
-This is better than storing it empty because an empty fuel system exposes any bare metal parts within it to air and moisture — which can lead to rust and also allows gaskets and O-rings to dry out, crack and shrink, potentially causing eventual leaks.
+You should fill the fuel tank with fresh gasoline and add a fuel stabilizer to help prevent fuel degradation over the off-season.
+An empty fuel system exposes any bare metal parts within it to air and moisture, which can lead to rust and allows gaskets and O-rings to dry out, crack and shrink, potentially causing eventual leaks.

 How to store your Cub Cadet® two- or three-stage snow blower